priyadi/thinkpad-input-toggler/README.md

 on the kernel level, does not depend on X11 or Wayland, the desktop environment, or any GUI app.
 Works on the login and lock screens.

+Displays notifications to all active users when the input is turned off or on.

 It should work with the Thinkpad types that I have and used to have: P14s Gen 5 AMD, L14 Gen 2 Intel, X1 Carbon Gen 6, X1 Yoga Gen 8, X230 and X220.
-Though it is possible I've made small changes throughout these years.
+Though it is possible I've made small changes throughout these years that I don't remember.

 With all the Thinkpads that I've used, the 'star' button (<kbd>Fn</kbd>+<kbd>F12</kbd>) is on the separate logical keyboard (ThinkPad